scaleway/terraform-provider-scaleway/docs/guides/using-vpc-bastion-ssh.md

 *	You have created a virtual machine (Instance) in a VPC Private Network.
 Check our example below.

-1. When you deploy Bastion, the values are pulled from the Network in which your VM resides.
+1. When you deploy Bastion, the values are pulled from the Private Network in which your VM resides.
    1. This VM doesn't become a part of the Bastion deployment itself, but you do connect to it later in the exercise.

 2. If you don't have any VMs connected to the Private Network, use the `scaleway_instance_private_nic` or the attribute `private_network` on `scaleway_instance_server` to connect.